Changes in immigration regulations

 source of change: Regulation (EU) 2017/2226 of the European Parliament and of the Council of 30 November 2017 establishing an Entry/Exit System (EES) to register entry and exit data and refusal of entry data of third-country nationals crossing the external borders of the Member States and determining the conditions for access to the EES for law enforcement purposes, and amending the Convention implementing the Schengen Agreement and Regulations (EC) No 767/2008 and (EU) No 1077/2011

-effective date: 12 October 2025 (with a 6-month implementation period ending on 10 April 2026)
+effective date: 12 October 2025 (with a 6-month implementation period ended on 10 April 2026)

 National visas